PhanKydeptrai/TubeTuner/README.md

 5. **Toggle theme**: Click the sun/moon button at the top to switch Light/Dark mode
 6. **Export/Import Settings**: Use buttons in settings section to backup/restore configurations
 7. Extension will automatically apply changes and remember section states
+8. **Presets**: Choose a predefined preset (None, Balanced, Focus) in the settings to apply multiple hide/show options at once.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>